-For those just joining our blog series CSM from the Trenches, welcome.
-This series, now a community for frontline Customer Success Managers (CSMs), discusses trends, best practices, and advice that can help the frontline.
+Welcome to our blog series CSM from the Trenches, a community for frontline Customer Success Managers (CSMs) that discusses trends, best practices, and advice for the frontline.

 Being on the CSM frontline allows us to directly influence the success of our clients.
 I love that; as our clients are successful, we’re successful.
 Each day we learn from the trenches what it takes to make clients happy and successful.

-We recently launched a new segment of the series that focuses on 7 mentor questions for the frontline.
-The goal is that by sharing our experiences, we’ll be able to learn and apply more practical advice / practices to our careers.
+This segment of the series focuses on 7 mentor questions for the frontline.
+The goal is that by sharing our experiences we’ll be able to learn and apply more practical advice / practices to our careers.

 Let’s get started with this week’s post!

 What is one customer success best practice you’ve applied in the last few months that has had a positive impact on your success in your role?
 How has it helped you?